amapruns/Calcium-Imaging-Analysis-with-R/README.md

 # Calcium Imaging
-# The purpose of this toolbox is to analyse calcium imaging data obtained by using Fluo4 (non-ratiometric Calcium indicator) and raw mean gray values obtained from the ImageJ software.
+# The purpose of this toolbox is to analyze calcium imaging data obtained by using Fluo4 (non-ratiometric Calcium indicator) and raw mean gray values obtained from the ImageJ software.

 # Aim 1: To identify % of cells that have responded to the drug of interest and the positive control.
 Download CaImagingFunctionsRDocumentation.docx for detailed methodology and variable listing.